Learn how to make a quilt sleeve that you can secure with pins or hand stitching. Great for quilt shows or hanging in your own home.

 How to Make a Quilt Sleeve

 1- Measure your quilt across the top.
-Subtract 2″ and this is the length of fabric you’ll need for the quilt sleeve.
+Subtract 2″ and this is the length of the sleeve.
+You don’t want longer sleeves than the actual quilt – you’ll notice that it doesn’t show on the front of my quilt.

 2- Cut the sleeve 9″ wide X length of quilt